smorad/um_cisc_7404/05_to.typ

 *Question:* How do we find $Pr(s_(n+1) | s_0, a_0, a_1, dots)$? #pause

-*Answer:* In lecture 3 we computed the probability of a future state #pause
+*Answer:* In lecture 3 we found the probability of a future state in a Markov process #pause

 $ Pr(s_(n+1) | s_0) = sum_(s_1, s_2, dots s_(n) in S) product_(t=0)^(n)  Pr(s_(t+1) | s_t) $ #pause

-We just need to include the actions! #pause
+To extend to MDP, just need to include the actions! #pause

 $ Pr(s_(n+1) | s_0, a_0, a_1, dots, a_(n-1)) = sum_(s_1, s_2, dots s_(n) in S) product_(t=0)^(n)  Pr(s_(t+1) | s_t, a_t) $ #pause

-We are predicting the future state of an MDP
+This predicts the future states of an MDP

 ==

+/*
 $ Pr(s_n | s_0, a_0, a_1, dots, a_(n-1)) = sum_(s_1, s_2, dots s_(n-1) in S) product_(t=0)^(n-1)  Pr(s_(t+1) | s_t, a_t) $

 TODO write out expectation so we can plug in $R(s_t) Pr(s_t | s_0, a_0, dots)$